reportportal/docs/src/md/src/LogDataInReportPortal/HowToImplementOwnIntegration.md

 ## How to implement own integration
-Please refer to documentation, that available at report portal server: https://your_rp_server/ui/#api
+Please refer to documentation available at your ReportPortal server: https://your_rp_server/ui/#api